Passion Statement

 These experiences and conversations with other foster parents helped them conceptualize Foster Care Closet and lead them to start the organization out of their own basement.
 Beginning with simple used clothing donations from neighbors, churches, and community members, Foster Care Closet began offering quality clothing to youth entering the foster care system at no cost to them or their foster parents.

-Now in addition to giving out NEW clothes, personal hygenie products and comfort items, Foster Care Closet has two services: Foster Care Closet's Haven and our Mobile Closet.
-We welcome kids to our Haven on the day they are moved into foster care and create pop up shops in places where people struggle to reach our stores.
-This growth has helped youth in foster care all across the state recieve the opportunity to have their voice heard about the clothes they get to wear.
+Now in addition to giving out NEW clothes, personal hygiene products and comfort items, Foster Care Closet has two services: Foster Care Closet's Haven and our Mobile Closet.
+We welcome youth to our Haven on the day they are moved into foster care and create pop up shops in places where people struggle to reach our stores.
+This growth has helped youth in foster care all across the state receive the opportunity to have their voice heard about the clothes they get to wear.

-Additionally, we have 10 paid staff members, a warehouse to store our clothing, 4 stores for youth in foster care to shop in and a team of volunteers.
+Additionally, we have a team of paid staff members, a warehouse onsite and offsite to store our clothing, two stores, Lincoln and Beatrice, for youth in foster care to shop in and a team of dedicated volunteers.

-As we look to the future, we hope to share our business practices with other states and help redefine the process of moving kids into foster care.
-Reducing the trauma children receive as they are placed into foster care and restoring their dignity as they live through the experience is our primary focus.
+As we look to the future, we hope to share our business practices with other states and help redefine the process of moving youth into foster care.
+Reducing the trauma youth receive as they are placed into foster care and restoring their dignity as they live through the experience is our primary focus.

 Leadership